yigit-hshl/Rescue-Robot-on-Land-and-in-Sea/SysML Diagrams/readme.md

-# SysML Diagrams
+# UML/SysML Diagrams

-In this, we will look at different SysML diagrams for our rescue robot.
+In this, we will look at different UML/SysML diagrams for our rescue robot.

 Here are some abbreviations to note:
 - bdd: block definition diagram